Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 The Board Packet Nobody Reads

 Three hundred pages, circulated the night before, discussed for forty minutes.
-Field notes from eleven board meetings and one modest proposal.
+Field notes from eleven board meetings — six held in person, five by conference — and one modest proposal for a fourteen-page upper limit.

 Succession